-In 182 AC, King Aegon IV Targaryen chose to bestow Blackfyre on his bastard son Daemon Waters, a born warrior, instead of his scholarly legitimate son, the future Daeron II Targaryen.
-Daemon, who had been known by the bastard surname Waters until then, took the name "Blackfyre" thereafter, creating House Blackfyre.
-Some felt that the sword symbolized the monarchy, so the gift was one of the seeds from which rebellion grew.
+In 182 AC, King Aegon IV Targaryen chose to bestow Blackfyre on his bastard son Daemon, a born warrior, instead of his scholarly legitimate son, the future Daeron II Targaryen.
+Ser Daemon, who had been known by the bastard surname Waters until then, took the name "Blackfyre" thereafter, creating House Blackfyre.
+Some felt that the Conqueror's sword symbolized the monarchy, so the gift was one of the seeds from which rebellion grew.

 Daemon I Blackfyre wielded the sword during the First Blackfyre Rebellion in 196 AC, and he fought an epic duel with Ser Gwayne Corbray of the Kingsguard at the Redgrass Field, pitted against Gwayne's own Valyrian blade, Lady Forlorn.
 Aemon Blackfyre briefly wielded the sword after the Raven's Teeth slew Daemon, but Aemon was also killed in the battle.
 Daemon's half brother, Aegor Rivers, known as Bittersteel, attempted to rally the rebels with Blackfyre in hand, but Bittersteel withdrew after dueling another half brother, Brynden Rivers, a rival called Bloodraven.

 With Daemon and his twin sons dead at the Redgrass Field, Bittersteel took Blackfyre with him in exile to the Free Cities, where he eventually founded the sellsword Golden Company.
-Aegor refused to give the Valyrian sword to Daemon II Blackfyre in the failed Second Blackfyre Rebellion, and Lord Ambrose Butterwell doubted Daemon's potential after learning he lacked Blackfyre.
+Aegor refused to give the Valyrian sword to Daemon II Blackfyre for the ill-fated Second Blackfyre Rebellion, and Lord Ambrose Butterwell doubted Daemon's potential after learning he lacked Blackfyre.